Red, sore eyes? You might have dry eye syndrome

 There’s no single cause of dry eye syndrome, but there are a number of factors that can contribute:

-- Side effects of some medicines, such as antihistamines, antidepressants and diuretics.
+- Side effects of some medicine, such as antihistamines, antidepressants and diuretics

 How can it be treated?